risc0/website/docs/faq.md

 How do I know which computations should be performed in the guest zkVM, and which can be offloaded to the host?
 </summary>
 <br/>
 A: If you don't need to perform a computation securely, if others don't rely on it, and if it doesn't produce outputs that others rely on, it can probably be performed outside of the zkVM.
-However, consider that code run in the RISC Zero zkVM can be shown to behave as expected even on a host that's entirely untrusted.
-To get the most value out of this guarantee, we recommend dividing the computational labor such that guest computations are still useful when the host is fully malicious.
-That is, others should not need to trust the host's output or operations in order to benefit from the work done in the zkVM.
+However, consider that code run in the RISC Zero zkVM can be shown to behave as expected even on a host that is entirely untrusted.
+To get the most value out of this guarantee, we recommend dividing the computational labor with an untrusted host in mind.
+That is, other parties should not need to trust the host's output or operations in order to benefit from the work done in the zkVM.
 </details>
 <br/>
 -------------------------------